 Your Council Cookie team is excited to continue developing and sharing the resources volunteers need to support their Troop.
-This year, we are introducing mini recordings to train you on the topics you need to know in the moment.
+This year, we will continue to roll out mini recordings to train you on the topics you need to know in the moment.
 Whether it's eBudde related, about Cookie Delivery Day and more, we want you to be informed throughout the season.
 The recordings will be shared in Cookie Bites and always available on our Cookie Youtube playlist.